 Here is the old illustration of a mermaid image, and the original 1971 Starbucks logo with the mermaid.
 It is clearly the same image, with some of the details modified and unnecessary lines removed.

-In fact, many of the mermaid statues found in this book are twin-tailed mermaids.
-Even the most famous mermaid statue of them all – Edvard Eriksen’s statue of The Little Mermaid in Copenhagen – is a twin-tailed mermaid, despite the fact that in the Hans Christian Andersen story the mermaid only has a single tail.
+In fact, many of the mermaid statues found on this site are twin-tailed mermaids.
+Even the most famous mermaid sculpture of them all – Edvard Eriksen’s statue of The Little Mermaid in Copenhagen – is a twin-tailed mermaid, despite the fact that in the Hans Christian Andersen story the mermaid only has a single tail.

-When depicted with a crown, old mermaid illustrations almost certainly refer to the story of Melusine, who according to legend was transformed into a mermaid every Saturday.
+Some old mermaid illustrations are depicted with a crown, and these almost certainly refer to the story of Melusine, who according to legend was transformed into a mermaid every Saturday.
 She married Prince Raymondin of Poitou – without mentioning her little transformation problem – and with him founded the royal House of Lusignan and bore him 10 or 11 children.

 The house of Lusignan ruled much of Europe from the 12th through 15th centuries, so Melusine would clearly have been entitled to wear a crown.